New Seahawk Greg Olsen says he’s coming to Seattle to win ‘and perform at a high level’

 And as for the Seahawks’ culture?

-He got a taste of it last week when he zoomed into a meeting only to see that he had an impersonator filling his place — actor Will Ferrell, a longtime friend of Carroll’s who gave a little introductory speech as Olsen, which included telling fellow tight end Luke Willson to get a haircut and offensive coordinator Brian Schottenheimer that he had some plays to add to the playbook, and lifting his shirt up to show off his, uh, physique..
+He got a taste of it last week when he zoomed into a meeting only to see that he had an impersonator filling his place — actor Will Ferrell, a longtime friend of Carroll’s who gave a little introductory speech as Olsen, which included telling fellow tight end Luke Willson to get a haircut and offensive coordinator Brian Schottenheimer that he had some plays to add to the playbook, and lifting his shirt up to show off his, uh, physique.

 “I’ve got to find out who talked to him because somebody gave him some good insight,’’ Olsen said.
 “My core is better than his, which I guess will be good, but I thought it was great.
 I thought it was really funny.
 I got a kick out of it.